acurteman/cryptographic/docs.md

 ### aliasToID: Dictionary

-- Dictionary of connected users, keys are user aliases, values are network IDs
+- Server variable.
+Dictionary of connected users, keys are user aliases, values are network IDs

 ### commandList: Dictionary

-- Contains all the commands that users can use.
+- Client variable.
+Contains all the commands that users can use.
 Keys are the commands (with forward slashes, ex: "/help"), values are command descriptions

 - Commands: